 Jehangir Art Gallery

-A historical and prominent art gallery in Mumbai, the Jehangir Art Gallery was set up in 1952 by Sir Cowasji Jehangir who was a Baronet, an industrialist, a noted member of the Parsi community in Mumbai and was actively involved in the Indian Independence struggle.
+A historical and prominent art gallery in Mumbai, the Jehangir Art Gallery was set up in 1952 by Sir Cowasji Jehangir, a baronet, an industrialist and noted member of the Parsi community in Mumbai who was actively involved in the Indian Independence struggle.
 His association with the atomic scientist and patron of arts Homi Bhabha and the painter KK Hebbar precipitated a push for the gallery.
 Jehangir donated the mansion that houses the gallery; constructed by Durga Bajpai with galleries designed by GM Bhuta, it is an important architectural landmark and one of the first concrete structures to be built in the city.

 The gallery is open to the public on all days of the week from 11 AM to 7 PM and charges no entry fee.

 “About us.”
 Jehangir Art Gallery.
 Accessed, June 1, 2021. https://jehangirartgallery.com/about

 Fernandes, Joeanna Rebello.
 “At 60, it’s celebration time for iconic Mumbai art gallery.”
 Times of India, October 7, 2012. https://timesofindia.indiatimes.com/city/mumbai/At-60-its-celebration-time-for-iconic-Mumbai-art-gallery/articleshow/16704429.cms

 “Jehangir Art Gallery.”
 Maharashtra Tourism.
 Accessed, June 1, 2021. https://www.maharashtratourism.net/museums/jehangir-art-gallery.html